bitcraze/bitcraze-website/src/development/contribute/general-guidelines.md

 that in a separate commit instead of mixing it with new functionality.

 1. Try to keep the styling.
 We are not super strict on styling, but try to write code that looks similar to the existing code.
-When in doubt follow the guidlines outlined [here.](coding-standards.md)
+When in doubt follow the [coding standard guidlines.](coding-standards.md)

 1. Write code that can be modified and maintained.
 Keep in mind that the code will live for a long time and that other people will read and modify your contribution.